Cowboy Caviar Quesadillas

 This step ensures the chicken is flavorful and at a good temperature to melt the cheese when assembled in the quesadillas.

-Step 3: Assemble and Cook the Quesadillas
+Step 3: Layer the Fillings

 • 1 flour tortilla